tmtsoftware/icd/README.md

 --------------------------------------------------------------------------------

-Using the [icd-git](icd-git) command line application you can publish subsystem APIs and ICDs between subsystems (assuming you have the necessary access to the [GitHub repository](https://github.com/tmt-icd/ICD-Model-Files)).
+Using the [icd-git](icd-git) command line application you can publish subsystem APIs and ICDs between subsystems (assuming you have the necessary write access to the [GitHub repository](https://github.com/tmt-icd/ICD-Model-Files)).
 Publishing a subsystem API or ICD adds an entry to a JSON file on GitHub which is used later to extract specific versions of the model files.